inivekin/abosa/abosa.typ

-Less symmetry that simplifies, assembling tae lock me in perplexity that stupifies resembles life in tailspin frae simple minds erratic stroll like leptons thinly reasoned spin where self-control can't bear the toll unmeasurables unnerpin.
+Less symmetry that simplifies, assembling tae lock me in perplexity that stupifies an resembles the tailspin o simple minds erratic stroll like leptons thinly reasoned spin where self-control can't bear the toll unmeasurables unnerpin.
-But wi ego's isolation,
+But an ego's isolation,
-I'd nae fashion futures' basis, where there's motion, there's relation, nae cessation's in shared spaces.
+cannae fashion futures' basis, where there's motion, there's relation, nae cessation's in shared spaces.
 I'll drop feigning o intention,